supurloop/ssf/README.md

 17. A cryptograpically secure capable pseudo random number generator (PRNG).
 18. A INI parser/generator interface.
 19. A UBJSON (Universal Binary JSON) parser/generator interface.
+20. A Unix Time RTC interface.
+21. A Unix Date/Time interface.
+22. An ISO8601 Date/Time interface.

 To give you an idea of the framework size here are some program memory estimates for each component compiled on an MSP430 with Level 3 optimization:
 Byte FIFO, linked list, memory pool, Base64, Hex ASCII are each about 1000 bytes.